scanamo/scanamo/.github/PULL_REQUEST_TEMPLATE/new-feature.md

 ### Tests

 <!--
-Any new functionality should have at least one test, both to check correctness, and to demonstrate API use.
+Any new functionality should have at least one test, both to check correctness, and demonstrate API use.
 -->

 ### See also